Marriage, divorce, side hustles, giving birth, getting sick — all these life changes trickle onto your tax return. These tips can help.

 If You Celebrated a Milestone Birthday (50 or 70½)

-If you turned 50, the IRS has a gift for you: Permission to pad your tax-preferred retirement savings accounts!
+If you turned 50, the IRS has a gift for you: Permission to pad your tax-preferred retirement savings accounts through 2022!
 Making what’s called a catch-up contribution can add some serious shine to your golden years.
-The IRS allows you to sock away an additional $1,000 in an IRA up to the maximum allowable $7,000 for the 2019 and 2020 tax years.
-(This year the deadline for contributing to an IRA has been extended to July 15.)
-Also remember this for 2020: The IRS lets those age 50-plus contribute an additional $6,500 to an employer-sponsored retirement plan (e.g. a 401(k) or 403(b)) for a total of $26,000 the year you turn 50.
+The IRS allows you to sock away an additional $1,000 in an IRA up to the maximum allowable $7,000.
+If you didn’t max out your contributions to your traditional or Roth IRA, there’s still time to do so for your 2021 taxes.
+Just make sure you earmark those additional funds for 2021 by April 18.
+Also remember this for 2022: The IRS lets those age 50-plus contribute an additional $6,500 to an employer-sponsored retirement plan (e.g. a 401(k) or 403(b)) the year you turn 50.
 The deadline to do that is Dec.
-31, 2020.
+31, 2022.
 You don’t even have to wait until retirement for the tax payoff: A contribution to a traditional IRA and a regular 401(k) or 403(b) (as opposed to the Roth versions of these accounts) lowers your taxable income for the year and therefore lowers what you owe the IRS.

 FOR THE LATEST ON HERTAXES